 - Serves 4 to 8

-- 2. Preheat the oven to 375°F (190°C).
+Preheat the oven to 375°F (190°C).

-- 3. Place the wings in a single layer in a roasting pan or on a rimmed baking sheet.
+Place the chicken wings in a single layer in a roasting pan or on a rimmed baking sheet lined with foil.
 Roast until nicely browned and crisp, about 1 hour.
-Dive into the wings when they’re hot, warm, at room temperature, even cold.
-And don’t forget the napkins.
+Dive into the chicken wings when they’re hot, warm, at room temperature, even cold.
+Just don’t forget the napkins.